jdlms/clip-it/readme.md

 ---

-Clip-it is a Chrome extension that adds an icon to OpenAI's ChatGPT interface, allowing users to save specific question and response blocks to browser storage for later reference.
+Clip-it is a Chrome extension that pins an icon onto ChatGPT interface, allowing users to save specific question and response blocks to browser storage for later reference.
 It was built as a small, personal project to learn about browser extensions and APIs.
-The icon tab interface was built with Preact.
+The icon tab interface was built with Preact and Pico CSS.

 <p align="center">
   <img src="./public/example2.png" alt="second example">